 Both types of Lifetime Mortgage come with flexible features

 If you wanted to, some will allow you to make optional payments towards the mortgage.
 Most often, these are allowed up to 10% of the mortgage amount per year.
 Your equity release adviser will be able to explain all of the features that are available to you.

 The importance of equity release advice

 As the decision to release equity with a Lifetime Mortgage is a big one, it’s a regulatory requirement to receive financial advice.
-Particularly as a Lifetime Mortgage could reduce the value of your estate and affect your entitlement to means-tested benefits.
+Particularly as a Lifetime Mortgage will reduce the value of your estate and could affect your entitlement to means-tested benefits.
 Your Responsible Life adviser will provide a personalised illustration to help explain the features and risks.